Skip to main content

 When Helping Hurts: The Legal Maze of Bystander Liability

-This article is a companion piece to this video Consider you are a witness to an emergency situation and you make the decision to help the injured party.
-Despite your good intentions, things go poorly and you contribute to their injuries/damages.
+Consider you are a witness to an emergency situation and you make the decision to help the injured party.
+Despite your good intentions, things go poorly and you contribute to their injuries/damages, which they then sue you for, citing negligence.
 Can you be held liable if you were just trying to help?
-In the […]
+On the other […]

 Bad Fuel, Bad Faith: When Corrupted Fuel Causes Catastrophic Failure